beneslami/Synchronization/README.md

 1. The function which the thread runs returns a value
 2. The thread executes ```pthread_exit(0)```
 3. Another thread kills the running thread.

+Multiple threads of the processes share same Virtual Address Space of a process.
+In other words, resources allocated by one thread is visible to the rest of the others.
+These resources are Heap Memory, Sockets, File Descriptors, global variables etc.
+What threads do not share is the stack memory.
+In essence, every thread has its own stack memory.

+When it comes to scheduling, OS do not schedule processes, but it schedules threads.
+However, this rule is violated in certain error conditions:
+1. If a thread generates segmentation fault, the entire process is terminated (including all threads)
+2. A signal from hardware or kernel space is delivered to the correspnding process, but not the thread.